The Need to Prioritize ROI Isn’t Going Away: 5 Digital Marketing Metrics to Master

 By sticking with the fundamental analytics of internet marketing, you can clearly demonstrate the impact of your work and gain valuable insights to use for making better decisions.
 There are plenty of numbers you could analyze.
 Unless you are a mathematician (which means you probably aren’t a marketer), you’ll get more worthwhile feedback from simplicity.

-Master the important metrics, and use them regularly to prove and improve your ROI.
+Use the right digital marketing tools, monitor the important metrics, and use them regularly to prove and improve your ROI.